Pediatric ENT

 Laryngopharyngeal Reflux

 A common cause of feeding difficulties is laryngopharyngeal reflux (LPR), also known as acid reflux.
-LPR is a chronic, often life-long condition where the stomach contents back into the throat and cause inflammation in the larynx and pharynx.
-Laryngopharyngeal reflux can be treated through lifestyle changes, medications, or surgery.
-For example, one can avoid acidic foods, take medications to reduce acid production, or make dietary changes such as avoiding spicy food.
+LPR is a condition where the stomach contents back into the throat and cause inflammation in the larynx and pharynx.
+Laryngopharyngeal reflux can be treated through dietary changes, medications, or surgery.

 Pediatric ENTs are specially trained in diagnosing and treating children with swallowing problems like laryngopharyngeal reflux.
 If your child has trouble swallowing due to an underlying health issue, it’s important for you to see a pediatric ENT specialist for evaluation and treatment.